Colbert County Audio Driving Tour

 Muscle Shoals, AL 35661

-Established in 1959, FAME was first successful, professional recording studio in Alabama.
+Established in 1959, FAME was the first successful, professional recording studio in Alabama.
 Arthur Alexander’s 1961 hit, “You Better Move On,” cut here, launched the famous Muscle Shoals Sound.
-The internationally acclaimed documentary, “Muscle Shoals”, released in 2013, and told the story of FAME, have sold over 350 million copies worldwide.
+This is the studio that made Muscle Shoals famous and helped it garner the status "Hit Recording Capital of the World".
+The internationally acclaimed documentary “Muscle Shoals” tells the story of FAME.
 It remains a working studio and continues to attract major recording artists.

 Muscle Shoals Sound Studio